scottberryproductions

 ~ ~ ~

 He improved his performing skills while singing and playing his original songs as a solo and with the Scott Berry Band all around Manhattan at various night clubs and piano bars during the eight years he spent there.
-Scott also appears (very briefly) in Billy Joel's "Piano Man" video, which was filmed in New York.

 When Scott moved to Orlando, he began performing around town and quickly became a favorite in Winter Park at Park Plaza Gardens.
-While holding his job there, he entered into studio to write and produce jingles, chldren's music, and tv and motion picture themes.
+While holding his job there, he entered into studio to write and produce jingles, children's music, and tv and motion picture themes.
 He was also a lecturer in the Music History courses at Full Sail School for the Recording Arts and taught students about Rock and Roll, American Folk, and Gospel.

 In the early 90s, Scott became a member and later president of the Casements Songwriters in Ormond Beach and won honors in their annual Casements Songwriters Showcase for several years (the songs are judged by an independent body of professional Nashville songwriters each year.)

+Scott goes regularly into the recording studio for sessions that include a wide variety of musical styles.
 In 2002, he performed and produced his own "MORE THAN LOVE" CD (singing and playing a collection of romantic favorites, the title song written by Scott himself).
-Then in late summer, Scott released his "SERENITY" CD, a full hour of instrumental meditation music, all original compositions.
-For more on Scott's recording history, see the PRODUCTION page.
-For more info about my currents gigs, see my CALENDAR page.
+Then in late summer of that year, Scott released his "SERENITY" CD, a full hour of instrumental meditation music, all original compositions.
+For more on Scott's recording history and musical theater background, see the PRODUCTION page.

-Make a Free Website with Yola.
+Make a free website with Yola